itsmaxymoo/quittit-extension/README.md

 # quittit-extension

-A browser extension to enforce quittit
+A browser extension to enforce quittit!